benknight135/light-time/README.md

-# TrueTime
+# LongTime
-Get the time relative to your actual local
+Get the time relative to latitude and longitude